Greatness0123/control-website/OPENROUTER_API_GUIDE.md

 4. **"Monthly token quota exceeded"**
    - Upgrade plan or wait for next billing cycle

+5. **"Invalid model format"**
+   - Ensure model follows the format `provider/model-name`
+   - Check if the model is supported by OpenRouter

 ### Logs and Monitoring
 - Check browser console for client-side errors